Nagging injuries and small aches or pains can occur at any time.

-Here is a great emailed question that prompted me to organize an answer that works as a "one stop shop" for information and techniques to use to both prevent injury and help quickly recovery from them.
+Here is a great emailed question that prompted me to organize an answer that works as a "one-stop shop" for information and techniques to use to prevent injury and help recover from them quickly.

-Knee Injuries – These are common with running, just as much and maybe more so than in football, but much less severe.
-ITB (Illio-tibial Band), PFS (Patella-Femoral Syndrome) or runner's knee, and Patella Tendonitis are typical with running too much, too soon, and too fast.
+Knee Injuries: These are common with running, just as much and maybe more so than in football, but much less severe.
+ITB (iliotibial band) syndrome, PFS (patellofemoral syndrome, or runner's knee) and patella tendinitis are typical with running too much, too soon and too fast.
 Build up progressively.
-See the Spec Ops Running plan link below for more exercises and tips to avoid pain.
+See the spec-ops running plan below for more exercises and tips to avoid pain.

-Compartment Syndrome or Shin Splints – Many people, especially younger runners, get shin splints, which can become stress fractures or compartment syndrome.
-All will slow you down, but the stress from them and the ICS will stop you dead in your tracks with running, and you will need time and professional help to fully recover.
+Compartment Syndrome or Shin Splints: Many people, especially younger runners, get shin splints, which can become stress fractures or compartment syndrome.
+You will need time and professional help to recover fully.
 See additional links below.

-Foot Injuries – As you know, the ankle can stop your training dead in the water if sprained, and especially if broken.
-One good thing about running in boots in your future, even with a chronic ankle sprain like me, will help add stability on your ankle.
-Achilles tendonitis and plantar fasciitis are also two pains that are common when miles get high on uneven terrain (trails, fields, sand).
+Foot injuries: An injured ankle can stop your training if it is sprained, and especially if broken.
+One good thing about running in boots in your future, even with a chronic ankle sprain like me, is that they will help add stability on your ankle.
+Achilles' tendinitis and plantar fasciitis are also common when miles get high on uneven terrain (trails, fields, sand).

-There is nothing quite as helpful as ice, anti-inflammatory medication (motrin as an example), and rest for helping with recovery.
+There is nothing quite as helpful as ice, anti-inflammatory medication (Motrin, for example) and rest for helping with recovery.
 However, get a Foam Roller and learn how to roll out painful muscles.
-I have found the Foam Roller extremely helpful in reducing pain enough to get back to running quicker.
+I have found the foam roller extremely helpful in reducing pain enough to get back to running quicker.